 Types of Service Marketing

-Service marketing encompasses various approaches depending on the target audience, goals, and organizational structure.
+Types of marketing for services encompass various approaches depending on the target audience, goals, and organizational structure.
 Here’s an in-depth look at the five primary types:

 1. B2C Service Marketing